Frequently Asked Questions

 Courtsiders are individuals operating in view of the court while matches are in progress, illegally transmitting match data usually for betting purposes.
 It is the responsibility of the tournament to deal with courtsiders, not the supervisor or chair umpire.

 You must report it to the ITIA as soon as possible.
 If you have received a message on your social media or phone do not respond to it and take a screenshot to send to the ITIA.
-You must not delete the message as It is important to not destroy any evidence or other information related to any corruption offence.
+You must not delete the message as it is important to not destroy any evidence or other information related to any corruption offence.
 Failing to report a corrupt approach is an offence under the TACP.

 It is important that when a player reports something to you that you make a note of this including as much detail as possible and the time and date of your conversation with them.
 You and the player are then both required to report this matter to the ITIA and you should reinforce this to the player.